Written by 14:02 Database administration, Work with data

 Figure 2.
 Setting the language to Lithuanian and back to English changes the month and day of week names, and long and short dates

 Look at Figure 2.
 The Lithuanian date format is year-month-day.
 Whenever I try different dates, the long date always includes ‘m.’ before the month and ‘d.’ after the day.
 The first letter of the month and the name of the weekday are not capitalized either.
-It’s different for other language settings but you get the point.
+It’s different for other language settings, but you get the point.
+For more information on SET LANGUAGE, check out this reference from Microsoft.

 3. SET DATEFORMAT